jessonfoo/p001/week_4/2_calculate_letter_grade.md

 ###6.
 Push your solution
 When you feel confident with your solution, sync your changes through the GitHub desktop app with your repo on GitHub.
-If you have done this successfully, you should be able to see your new code on your repo on [github.com](https://github.com)
+If you have done this successfully, you should be able to see your new code on your repo on [github.com](https://github.com).

 ###7.
 Review
 Review two of your accountability group members' solutions, and give them kind, specific, and actionable feedback.
-Look at [Reviewing Solutions](reviewing_solutions.md) for instructions.
+Look at [Reviewing Solutions](reviewing_solutions.md) for instructions. ** You should review each person's code (in your accountability group) at least once this week.**